hangforever/hangzone-frontend/README.md

 - 'src' directory is added to paths so relative imports like './components/MyComponent' or '../components/MyComponent' can just be 'components/MyComponent'

+### View the Hangzone Firestore API Docs

+You can view the API docs by using this command from root dir:

+- `yarn docs:api`

 ## Deployments

 ### `firebase deploy`